-Our paper is not the first that looks at learning to predict mechanical phenomena using deep networks, but, to the best of our knowledge, it is the first to achieve most of the benefits listed above, particularly when these are combined.
-For example, the recent Neural Physics Engine (NPE) of [Chang et al., 2017] uses a neural network to learn the state transition function of mechanical systems.
-Differently from our approach, their state is handcrafted and includes physical parameters such as positions, velocities, and masses of rigid bodies.
+Earlier, the recent Neural Physics Engine (NPE) of Chang et al. (2017) uses a neural network to learn the state transition function of mechanical systems.
+Differently from ours, their state is handcrafted and includes physical parameters such as positions, velocities, and masses of rigid bodies.
 While NPE works well, it still requires to abstract the physical system manually, by identifying the objects and their physical parameters, and by explicitly integrating such parameters.
+In practice, this requires an extensive knowledge of the environment that, in turn, can bring in more estimation errors (Yu et al., 2016).
 In contrast, our abstractions are entirely induced from external observations of object motions.
-Hence, our system implicitly discovers any hidden variable or state required to perform tasks such as long-term physical extrapolation in an optimal manner.
+Hence, our system implicitly discovers any hidden variable or state required to perform tasks such as longterm physical extrapolation in an optimal manner.
 Furthermore, the integration of physical parameters over time is also implicit and performed by a recurrent neural network architecture.
 This is needed since the nature of the internal state is undetermined; it also has a major practical benefit as, as we show empirically, the system can be trained to not only extrapolate physical trajectories, but also to interpolate them.
 Remarkably, interpolation is still obtained by computing the trajectory in a feed-forward manner, from the first to the last time step, using the recurrent model.

 Another significant difference with NPE is in the fact that our system uses visual observations to perform its predictions.
-In this sense, the work closest to ours is the Visual Interaction Networks (VIN) of [Watters et al., 2017], which also use visual input for prediction.
+In this sense, the work closest to ours is the Visual Interaction Networks (VIN) of Watters et al. (2017), which also use visual input for prediction.
 However, our system is significantly more advanced as it can model the interaction of objects with complex and irregular terrain.
 We show empirically that VIN is not very competitive in our more complex experimental setting.

 There are also several aspects that we address for the first time in this paper.
 Empirically, we push our model by considering scenarios beyond the 'flat' ones tackled by most recent papers, such as objects sliding and colliding on planes, and look for the first time at the case of ball(s) rolling on non-trivial 3D shapes (e.g., bowls of varying shape and orientation, or terrains modeled as arbitrary heightfields), where both linear and angular momenta are tightly coupled.
+Our method is evaluated on both synthetic and real data using the Roll4Real dataset of Ehrhardt et al. (2018).
+We also increased the complexity of the task by training models that simultaneously estimate positions and angular velocity.
 Furthermore, since physical extrapolation is inherently ambiguous, we allow the model to explicitly estimate its prediction uncertainty by estimating the variance of a Gaussian observation model.
 We show that this modification further improves the quality of long-term predictions.
+While our work builds on previous research of Ehrhardt et al. (2017a) and Ehrhardt et al. (2017b), in this paper we propose a much more complex set of experiments including the irregularly shaped heightfield and multiple balls experiment as well as stronger baselines that highlight the performances of our models.
+Furthermore, a more careful study of the various results presented has been conducted and exhaustively discussed.